lovenets/CS-notebook/cheat sheets/Operating System.md

 A solution for the critical section problem must satisfy the following three conditions:

-- Mutual Exclusion – If a process Pi is executing in its critical section, then no other process is allowed to enter into the critical section.
+- Mutual Exclusion – If a process $P_i$ is executing in its critical section, then no other process is allowed to enter into the critical section.
 - Progress – If no process is executing in the critical section, then the decision of a process to enter a critical section cannot be made by any other process that is executing in its remainder section.
 The selection of the process cannot be postponed indefinitely.
 - Bounded Waiting – There exists a bound on the number of times other processes can enter into the critical section after a process has made request to access the critical section and before the requested is granted.

 ### Synchronization Tools

-- A **Semaphore** is an integer variable that is accessed only through two atomic operations, wait () and signal ().
-An atomic operation is executed in a single CPU time slice without any pre-emption.
+- A **Semaphore** is an integer variable that is accessed only through two atomic operations, `wait()` and `signal()`.
+An atomic operation is executed in a single CPU time slice without any preemption.
 Semaphores are of two types:

   - Counting Semaphore – A counting semaphore is an integer variable whose value can range over an unrestricted domain.
   - Mutex – Binary Semaphores are called Mutex.
 These can have only two values, 0 or 1.
-The operations wait () and signal () operate on these in a similar fashion.
+The operations `wait()` and `signal()` operate on these in a similar fashion.

 ### Deadlock